epicw/JsonLog/Readme.txt

+1. Open the HSQLDB server

+   Open the folder of hsqldb/lib

+   In command line, run "java -cp hsqldb.jar org.hsqldb.server.Server --database.0 file:mydb --dbname.0 xdb"

+2. Gradle build and run the project

    In command line, go to {project} folder, use "gradle build"

    Copy test.json from {project} folder to {project}/build/lib

-Then open {project}/build/libs, run "java -jar HSQLDBTest-all test.json"
+   Then open {project}/build/libs, run "java -jar JsonLog-all test.json"

-Open the folder of hsqldb/lib
+3. Gradle test

-In command line, run "java -cp hsqldb.jar org.hsqldb.server.Server --database.0 file:mydb --dbname.0 xdb"
+   In command line, run "gradle test" under {project} folder

-Above line will open a hsqldb server.
+   All of the junit tests in this project have passed.